cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

         }
         ```

-        The “all-attributes” format includes additional attributes not related to the
+        The "all-attributes" format includes additional attributes not related to the
         attack source – attributes which are not reported to the DIS backend but which
         may be of interest/use of local facilities.
 For example the attack target and
         relevant router names will be included in the report.
 Here’s an example of the
-        “all-attributes” format
+        "all-attributes" format

         ```
         {